Timeless (Sarah Brightman album)

-Timeless, known as Time to Say Goodbye in the United States and Canada and on Super Audio CD, is the fifth album by classical crossover soprano Sarah Brightman and the London Symphony Orchestra.
+Timeless, known as Time to Say Goodbye in the United States and Canada and on Super Audio CD, is the fifth studio album by English classical crossover soprano Sarah Brightman, together with the London Symphony Orchestra.
+It sold over 1.4 million copies in the United States and topped its Billboard Classical Albums chart for 35 weeks.
 It went gold or platinum in 21 countries.
-It sold over 1.4 million copies in the United States, and topped its Billboard Classical Albums chart for 35 weeks.
+The album's cover photograph is by Simon Fowler.